xl-code/expressconnect/intl.en-US/Pricing/Billing.md

 ## Billing for a physical connection {#section_oc1_tyq_ydb .section}

-The fee of the physical connection \(connecting an on-premises IDC to a VPC\) includes the physical connection \(leased line\) fee

-**Note:** and the router interface fee as shown in the following table.
+The fee of the physical connection \(connecting an on-premises IDC to a VPC\) includes the physical connection \(leased line\) fee and the router interface fee, as shown in the following table.

 |Charge item|Description|
 |:----------|:----------|